nystudio107/craft-routemap/docs/docs/index.md

 #### All Public URLs

-To get all of your website's public Entry URLs:
+To get all of your website’s public Entry URLs:

 ```twig
 {% set urls = craft.routeMap.getAllUrls() %}
 ```

-To refine the URLs returned, you can pass in optional `ElementQuery` criteria via key/value pairs:
+To refine the URLs returned, you can pass in optional `ElementQuery` criteria via key-value pairs:

 ```twig
 {% set urls = craft.routeMap.getAllUrls({'limit': 5}) %}
 ```

-or
+Or

 ```twig
 {% set urls = craft.routeMap.getAllUrls({'limit': 5, 'orderBy': 'elements.dateCreated asc'}) %}